GSTT-CSC/gstt-csc.github.io/_projects/CSC018-Brain-MRI-protocolling.md

 ---

 A consequence of the ever-increasing demand for diagnostic MR imaging is additional workload and stress placed on MRI departments.
-MRI deparements need to operate as efficiently as possible.
+MRI departments need to operate as efficiently as possible.
 A smart protocoling application for brain MRI data has the potential to improve the efficiency of the clinical MRI service and improve patient prioritisation.
-This application may also reduce scan time, re-examinations rates and non-acute admission to ward environments.

 <b>Clinical leads:</b> Asif Mazumder

 <h3>Rationale</h3>
-A consequence of the ever-increasing demand for diagnostic MR imaging is additional workload and stress placed on MRI departments.
-MRI deparements need to operate as efficiently as possible.
-A smart protocoling application for brain MRI data has the potential to improve the efficiency of the clinical MRI service and improve patient prioritisation.
-This application may also reduce scan time, re-examinations rates and non-acute admission to ward environments.
+This application may also reduce scan time, re-examination rates and non-acute admission to ward environments.
 <h3>Patient pathway</h3>
 Patients who present to their GP with diffuse neurological symptoms (headaches, dizziness) are referred to GSTT for brain MRI.
-In current clinical practice, a radiologist will review these images and if an infarct is spotted, the radiologist must re-call the patient for additional MRI scans.
+In current clinical practice, a radiologist will review these images and if an infarct is spotted, the radiologist must recall the patient for additional MRI scans.
 Instead, with a smart protocol in place, the infarct can be flagged in real-time for the attention of the radiologist and additional follow-up scans can be completed in the same appointment slot.
 <h3>Testing data</h3>
 Approximately a total of 5000 MRIs were used in this retrospective study, accounting for a range of possible neurological findings.
 <h3>Risks</h3>